MoeraOrg/moeraorg.github.io/overview/index.md

 simplified or richer interface, or presenting the same data in a different way.
 Why you need to repost you Instagram photos to Facebook, why not just create an application that presents your Facebook albums in Instagram way?
-Why you cannot use the same account as Dropbox-like file storage?
-Why you are forced to update and use a new redesigned application, if you like the old one more?
+Why cannot you use the same account as Dropbox-like file storage?
+Why are you forced to update and use a new redesigned application if you like the old one more?

 **No privacy.** Social networks try to collect a maximum amount of data on you, even if you didn't plan to share it with anyone.
 Your contact